Frequently Asked Questions for Parents

 Yes, we have a return to play plan which has been endorsed by the Club and NSW Touch.
-There will absolutely be changes to the experience for players, parents and families as our primary focus is to keep our community safe.
+There may be changes to the experience for players, parents and families as our primary focus is to keep our community safe.
 Please follow any directions given by our Club Sfaff on game days.
-We expect this will include limiting spectators, observing physical distancing, standing in certain areas and following a general approach of arrive, play and leave.
+We expect this will follow advice from NSW Health and may include limiting spectators, observing physical distancing, standing in certain areas and/or following a general approach of arrive, play and leave.

 We appreciate your understanding, patience and support.

 Are you running skills sessions and casual ‘come and try’ games this year?

 We will advise closer to the scheduled start of the competition, however, if these go ahead, it will be prior to the competition start date of Sunday 5th September.